Noble Kava vs Tudei: Overview of the Differences

-We at Kalm with Kava strive to provide only Noble and well tested varieties of Kava.
-There is much debate on the issue and until further research can be established it somewhat comes down to personal preference.
+In the Kalm with Kava shop you will find lab-tested, Noble Kava varieties.
+There is much debate surrounding Noble kava and Tudei kava consumption and export.
+Until further research can be established it somewhat comes down to personal preference.
 With that said, this is our stance.

 Historically native Pacific Islanders cultivated Tudei kava varieties sparsely.
 They traditionally used them for medicinal purposes or special ceremonial drinking only and never for everyday consumption.
+Noble kava was used for everyday drinking.
 Once demand rapidly grew for this cash crop some farmers began being planting these varieties more widely for various reasons including quicker growth, higher yields, and higher potency of kavalactones.
 These cultivars were rarely consumed due to the nausea and lethargy they presented from the very high proportions of the kavalactone DHM (5).
 These effects were known to last for up to two days hence the name “Tudei”.

 Further research is suggesting that lethargy and nausea may not be the only harm of Tudei cultivars though.
 FKB or Flavokawain B is a chalcone from kava root which has been proven to be toxic to some liver cells.
 Under normal preparation and consumption of Noble Kava root the amount of FKB is negligible or non-existent.
 The problem lies in the fact that Tudei cultivars can contain 20X the amount of FKB and if extracted improperly, a product may contain even higher amounts.
 To complicate things further though studies have recently been done on FKB finding that it may have significant benefits in certain clinical applications.